One of the signature dishes of Roman cuisine, the humble Carbonara is among the most popular Italian pasta dishes.

 Drain the pasta and add to the hot frying pan, mix well with the guanciale so that the pasta absorbs the flavour of the fat.

 Pour the whole lot into the bowl of eggs and cheese and mix well.
 The heat of the pasta will gently cook the eggs but they won’t scramble.

-Serve immediately with a generous sprinkling of parmesan and pecorino on top.
+Serve immediately with a generous sprinkling of pecorino on top.

 By Kate Zagorski